South Korean fighter jets accidentally drop bombs, injuring 8 people

 In a televised briefing, Pocheon Mayor Paek Young-hyun called the bombings “awful” and urged the military to halt drills in the city until it formulates reliable steps that can prevent a recurrence.
 He said that Pocheon, a city of 140,000 people, provides three major firing ranges for the South Korean and U.S. militaries.

-The military said it has decided to suspend live-fire drills in Pocheon.
+The military later said it has decided to suspend all live-fire drills across South Korea.
+Observers say the military will resume firing exercises after it learns the exact cause of Thursday's accident and maps out steps to prevent recurrences.

-Paek described Thursday's training as a joint drill with the U.S. military.
-But the South Korean Defense Ministry couldn't immediately confirm that.

-Pocheon’s disaster response center said six civilians and two soldiers were injured and were being treated at hospitals.
-Four of the injured — all civilians — were in serious condition, the center said.
+Pocheon’s disaster response department said six civilians and two soldiers were injured and were being treated at hospitals.
+Four of the injured — all civilians — were in serious condition, the department said.
 Two of the seriously injured are foreigners — one from Thailand and the other from Myanmar.

-Three houses were partially damaged, a Catholic church and a greenhouse but they did not appear to have been directly hit by the bombs, according to the Pocheon center.
+Three houses, a Catholic church and a greenhouse were partially damaged but they did not appear to have been directly hit by the bombs, according to the Pocheon department.

 Credit: AP